victorlepri/dns-assessment/README.md

    After execution, a comprehensive report is saved in the `domain_reports/` directory with the filename format `<domain>_report.txt`.

----

-## 📁 Output Directory
+## Output Directory

 All assessment reports are stored in the `domain_reports/` directory.

----

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please fork the repository and submit a pull request with your enhancements.

 ---